-- 7.8 The membership of the Primary IYFAP is made up of: - Chair (Head of School, St Wildrid's Academy Day 6 Provider) - School representation from all schools taking account of paragraphs 7.6 and 7.7 - Day 6 Provider - Local authority representative BOSS Team Manager
+- 7.8 The membership of the Primary IYFAP is made up of: - Chair - School representation from all schools taking account of paragraphs 7.6 and 7.7 - Day 6 Provider - Local authority representative BOSS Team Manager

-- Local authority representative Transition Manager - Local authority representative Admissions Service - Local authority representative Inclusion Service - Local authority Business Support representation administration and clerking - Other invited persons when appropriate - 7.9 Primary schools will be required to provide a named representative.
+- Local authority representative Admissions Service - Local authority representative Inclusion Service - Local authority Business Support representation administration and clerking - Other invited persons when appropriate - 7.9 Primary schools will be required to provide a named representative.
 The representative if not a headteacher must have full delegated powers in making decisions as to admission.